Contents

 What is a PCB stack-up?

-Stack-up describes the construction of a multilayer board in sequential order.
-It provides vital information like material thickness and copper weights required to fabricate a PCB.
-Stack-ups are also referred to as build-ups.
+It describes the construction of a multilayer board in sequential order.
+A layer stack provides vital information like material thickness and copper weights required to fabricate a printed board.
+They are also referred to as build-ups.

 What are the different layers present in a circuit board?

-A stack-up primarily consists of metal foil, prepreg, and copper-clad laminate (core).
+A PCB build-up primarily consists of metal foil, prepreg, and copper-clad laminate (core).

-Metal foil: Copper is the most commonly used metal foil in PCB construction.
+- Metal foil: Copper is the most commonly used metal foil in board construction.

-Prepreg: It is an interwoven glass cloth impregnated in epoxy resin.
+- Prepreg: It is an interwoven glass cloth impregnated with epoxy resin.
 The resin is left semi-cured.

-Copper-clad laminate: Single or multiple plies of prepreg bonded together along with the top and bottom copper foil makes a copper-clad laminate.
+- Copper-clad laminate: Single or multiple plies of prepreg bonded together, along with the top and bottom copper foil, make a copper-clad laminate.
 This is also known as the core.

 Advantages of using power/ground planes